BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ## When to use

-To present information about a single dataset record
+To present information about a single dataset record.

 ### Example page